Back to Conference session list

 When God really came to Ahamb: Materiality and Persuasion in Vanuatu

-Tom Bratrud (University of Oslo)
+Tom Bratrud (University of Bergen)

 Ahamb Island is a Christian centre in South Malekula in Vanuatu.
 However, the island also has a reputation for enduring land disputes and sorcery which locally are signs of dissolving Christianity and moral decay.
 In 2014, a Christian revival movement developed on Ahamb fuelled by islanders’ hope that their problems could be solved with help from the Holy Spirit.
 The revival was characterized by about 30 children and adults who on a daily basis over a period of nine months fainted in the Holy Spirit’s power and conveyed visions and messages from the Spirit to the community on how to live.
 These bodily reactions, together with findings of hidden sorcery objects, were seen as evidence that God had really come to Ahamb.
 In the paper, I discuss how Ahamb people – through these material expressions of cosmological capacity – found ‘evidence’ for the existence of immaterial powers that they previously could only imagine.
 I suggest that this persuasion must be seen in relation to Rachel Smith’s notion of the ‘porous’ view of self and mind in Vanuatu, where knowledge, meaning and intention is often found to be discoverable through the body rather than inner domains.